985 301 First 10

 the 5th November

-there are armies of children around Britain foraging for wood and other
+armies of children around Britain foraging for wood and other combustible

-combustible material (also known as "chumping") in order to
+material (also known as "chumping") in order to stack bonfires

-stack bonfires for the annual ritual which occurs on the 5th November.
+for the annual ritual which occurs on the 5th November.
+Part of the

-Part of the getting ready to set light to Britain also includes making
+getting ready to set light to Britain also includes making a Guy Fawkes

-a Guy Fawkes look-a-like, which gets dragged around and used as an excuse
+look-a-like, which gets dragged around and used as an excuse to demand

-to demand money from passers-by with the cry of "penny for the
+money from passers-by with the cry of "penny for the Guy".

-Guy".
-Then when the big day finally arrives, it gets shoved on
+Then when the big day finally arrives, it gets shoved on the bonfire

-on now, for 399 years, ever since the first thwarted "terrorist"
+for 399 years, ever since the first thwarted "terrorist" plot

-catholic zealots who wanted to change their world using violent and
+zealots who wanted to change their world using violent and explosive

-explosive means and the orders for this treasonous act apparently went
+means and the orders for this treasonous act apparently went all the

-all the way up the chain of religious command, some suggesting even
+way up the chain of religious command, some suggesting even to the top

-to the top of the Catholic tree.
-Guy Fawkes was the man with the match,
+of the Catholic tree.
+Guy Fawkes was the man with the match, who was

-who was discovered in the basement of the Parliament buildings in a
+discovered in the basement of the Parliament buildings in a rather too

-rather too compromising situation along with a large quantity of explosives.
+compromising situation along with a large quantity of explosives.
+Needless

 But, Fawkes is the guy (sorry!) that people remember and who gets the